Evgeniya Kanaeva: 2012 Olympics season

+Kanaeva in 2012, in her starting position for ribbon, with the routine music being Frédéric Chopin’s “Fantasie Impromptu”.

 Kanaeva started her season with new hoop, clubs and ball routines at the Moscow Grand Prix.
 She finished 2nd in the all-around at the 2012 Moscow Grand Prix behind teammate Daria Kondakova, but won gold medals in the ribbon, clubs and hoop finals ahead of Daria Dmitrieva and Daria Kondakova.
 She followed her win at the Grand Prix by winning the all-around at the International Thiais Tournament.
 She went on to compete on her first World Cup of the season at Pesaro and won the all-around title as well the clubs, ball and hoop finals.
 She withdrew from Penza World Cup citing illness.
 She returned to competition at the Sofia World Cup where she beat the defending champion Daria Kondakova and won the event finals in ball and hoop.
 She did not qualify for the ribbon finals because of the two-per-country rule, with Kondakova and Dmitrieva ahead of her in the ribbon qualifications.
 She was also the champion in all-around at the 2012 Corbeil-Essonnes Cup ahead of compatriots Daria Dmitrieva and Alexandra Merkulova.